epfl-ada/ada-2024-project-bradaframanadamada/data_stories.md

 <iframe src="src/graphs/actors_parents_popularity_correlation.html" width="1200" height="800"></iframe>

 <p style="flex: 1; text-align: justify">
-    In complement of the graph, the correlation for the popularity score obtained from the <b>public's opinion</b> (extracted from Part 1) between the actor and their parent is 0.113.
-This means that the actor's popularity is very slightly influenced by their parent’s <b>opinion score</b> popularity, as the covariance is very close to 0 this influence is very not important.
-We observe the same pattern for the <b>award popularity score</b>(correlation : 0.074) and the
-    <b>overall score</b> (correlation: 0.080).
-Even though the influence is slightly smaller in these cases, since the correlation score is
-    more small.
-This is particularly evident for the overall score, as it is calculated using a combination of the opinion and award scores.
-Therefore, while there is a small positive relationship along all the popularity score, it is not significant enough to conclude that the actor's popularity is heavily dependent on the popularity of their parents.<br><br>
     Now, we can see on the graph that some actors, such as Angelina Jolie, who have a very famous parent Jon Voight, are also very famous themselves.
 These actors appear in the top-right corner of the graph, where both the actor's and parent's popularity scores are high.<br><br>